If you signed up for a paid subscription plan before November 20, 2017, please see our Legacy Plans FAQs.¶

 All new users get a free 2 hour GPU Powerup for a 14 day trial period.

 How can I run GPU jobs?¶

 What is job concurrency?¶

 Job concurrency is the number of jobs you can run in parallel.
 Each plan has a limit on the number of concurrent jobs you can run.
-For example, in the Free plan, you can only run 1 job at a time.
-In the Data Scientist Pro plan, you can run up to 8 jobs in parallel.
+For example, in the Beginner plan, you can only run 1 job at a time.
+In the Data Scientist plan, you can run up to 8 jobs in parallel.

 Having a higher concurrency is useful when you want to parallelize your training, for example while hyperparameter sweeping.

 What will happen to my running job when I run out of computing credits?¶